 Social fermentation is the basis and key for every community-based strategy for change and any grassroots activities with the aim to transform our society.

 As Katz says it: “Fermentation as engine for social change and all of us are starter cultures”.

-Fermentation is not only a biological process that turns vegetables and fruits into delicious foods and drink with the help of microorganisms, but much more it’s also a social process where citizens take the lead to change their situations instead of waiting for political or economic leaders to take the initiative.
+Fermentation is not only a biological process that turns vegetables and fruits into delicious foods and drinks with the help of microorganisms, but much more than that, it’s also a social process where citizens take the lead to change their situations instead of waiting for political or economic leaders to take the initiative.
 Social fermentation is mobilization of the community and collective agitation practicing creative possibilities for change.

-For environmental initiatives, such as COLLECTIVE GREEN, promoting eco-friendly and resource-saving ways of life with the intention “to catalyst collective change and development towards a more sustainable and greener society“, Fermentation is the basis and solution for social and environmental change.
+For environmental initiatives, such as COLLECTIVE GREEN, promoting eco-friendly and resource-saving ways of life with the intention “to catalyst collective change and development towards a more sustainable and greener society“, fermentation is the basis and solution for social and environmental change.

-“Ferment the City” will explore how to expand the concept of fermentation to the society, with the concept of biological fermentation and its many potential interpretations, such organic, inorganic, plastic and social fermentation.
+“Ferment the City” will explore how to expand the concept of fermentation to the society, with the concept of biological fermentation and its many potential interpretations, such organic, inorganic, and social fermentation.